top of page

 • 3 min read

-If you’re here, I’m guessing you care deeply about your students… and you’re probably also juggling lesson plans, meetings, behavior charts, IEPs, hallway duty, and about 47 emails that still need replies.
+If you’re here, I’m guessing you care deeply about your students.
+You’re likely juggling lesson plans, meetings, behavior charts, IEPs, hallway duty, and about 47 emails that still need replies.
+It can feel overwhelming, but let’s take a moment to breathe and focus on something transformative.

 First Things First: What Does “Neuro-Affirming” Actually Mean?